rifflearning/business-analytics/README.md

 top, under the heading 'Start Here'.
 If you click on it, you will be taken to the dashboard, which shows all of the questions, and a brief summary of each.

-## View a Question
+## View a Question and Download Reports

 If you click on a question in the dashboard, you will be taken to the query builder, which also shows a larger visualisation of the data.
-You can change the way the data is visualised using the dropdown under 'Visualisation' and edit/view the sql query by clicked 'OPEN EDITOR'.
+You can change the way the data is visualised using the dropdown under 'Visualisation.
+You can edit/view the sql query by clicking 'OPEN EDITOR'.
 Some questions have optional parameters, for which values can be provided in the text fields above the data visualisation.
+After running the query, you can click the down arrow on the top right of the data visualisation to download the data in various formats.

 You can run the same questions on different databases by clicking 'OPEN EDITOR' in the question, and using the dropdown to select a different database.
-You could also duplicate a dashboard, and individually change the database for all questions.
 See 'Setting Up New Databases in Metabase' below.

-## Editing in Metabase
+## Making Changes in Metabase

 If you make any changes to a question or dashboard, remember to click SAVE.
-At this point, you will want to commit the ./metabase-db folder to github to save those changes.
+At this point, you will want to commit the ./metabase-db folder to github to save those changes for future use.

 ## Setting Up New Databases in Metabase

-Once you have used the make up-restore command to restore the sql database to the mysql container as described above, you can add this database to metabase by:
+Once you have used the make up-restore command to restore the sql database to the mysql container as described above, you can add a new database to metabase by:
   1. Clicking the gear icon in the top-right of the screen and selecting Admin
   2. Selecting Databases at the top, and clicking Add database.
 You will need to do this for every database you want to add, even if existing in the same sql schema